 When we talk about waste in a Lean sense, we are referring to the activities we do each day that our customer doesn’t pay us for.
 This is not just the waste that ends up in the bin.
 In summary, the seven categories for reducing Muda are:

 - Transport: Is the excessive movement of components and materials from one location to another, without adding value.

 - Inventory: Is the cost of having finished components, work in progress and raw materials and consumables within your factory walls.
 While a level of inventory is necessary to keep your factory running smoothly, it is still money spent and needs to be viewed as such.

 - Motion: Outlines the mini-movement of people and components within a manufacturing cell or factory.
 This should not be confused with transport, which is defined as the larger-scale movement.
 Excessive movement/motion from cell to cell is usually one of the first places to start reducing waste.

 - Waiting: Is often the unseen waste.
 It is disguised in many ways.
 This includes waiting for information and instruction, as well as not having the parts, tooling or machine available when needed.

 - Overproduction: Is another waste hidden as using our time well in the factory.
 We often see companies making stock to keep our people “busy.”
 It needs to be managed carefully as it masks the use of resources as something productive when it may be just wasteful.

 - Over-processing: Is another activity that is hard to identify in a high-quality organisation.
 However, it does show itself through value stream mapping and involving our teams in questioning everything they do.

-- Defects: Defective products and rework are obvious wastes in manufacturing.
+- Defects: Defective products and rework are obvious wastes in Lean Manufacturing.
 These are often accepted waste due to poor quality and processes.
 Holding your company the right level of quality can go a long way to improving the overall quality and eliminating this obvious waste.